markrl/vtd_iml/README.md

-# The Interactive Machine Learning Paradigm
+# Online Active Learning with Corrective Feedback
-The Interactive Machine Learning (IML) paradigm is a machine learning training scheme that allows a model to be trained to perform a specific task alongside a human expert who performs the same task.
-This repository contains code that implements the IML pipeline, application to the tasks of Voice-Type Discrimination (VTD) and Language Identification (LID), as well as many plotting, scoring, and feature extraction scripts.
+Online Active Learning with Corrective Feedback (OAL-CF) is a machine learning training paradigm that allows a model to be trained to perform a specific task alongside a human expert who performs the same task.
+This repository contains code that implements the OAL-CF pipeline, application to the tasks of Voice-Type Discrimination (VTD) and Spoken Language Verification (SLV), as well as many plotting, scoring, and feature extraction scripts.

 ## Dependencies
 Dependencies are contained in the `requirements.txt` file.
-To equip your virtual environment with these dependencies, start a virtual environment with Python 3.9.18 installed and run this command:
+To equip your virtual environment with these dependencies, start a virtual environment with Python 3.11.9 installed and run this command:

 ```
 pip install -r requirements.txt